abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Responses to modification requests

 For Create operations, the response from the service after successful processing of the create request may be one of the following:
 * HTTP Status code of [201](#status-201) with a body containing the JSON representation of the newly created resource after the request has been applied.
 * HTTP Status code of [202](#status-202) with a location header set to the URI of a Task resource when the processing of the request will require additional time to complete.
 In this case a response with the HTTP code 201 and the created resource may be returned in response to request to the Task monitor Uri after processing completes.
 * HTTP Status code of [204](#status-204) with empty payload in the event that service is unable to return a representation of the created resource.

 For Update, Replace, or Delete operations, the response from the service after successful modification may be one of the following:
 * HTTP Status code of [200](#status-200) with a body containing the JSON representation of the targeted resource after the modification has been applied, or in the case of Delete operation, a representation of the deleted resource.
 * HTTP Status code of [202](#status-202) with a location header set to the URI of a Task resource when the processing of the modification will require additional time.
 In this case a response with the HTTP code 200 and the modified resource may be returned in response to request to the Task monitor Uri after processing completes.
 * HTTP Status code of [204](#status-204) with empty payload in the event that service is unable to return a representation of the modified or deleted resource.

-Services may return a HTTP status code [405](#status-405) if the specified resource exists but does not support the requested operation.
+Services may return an HTTP status code [405](#status-405) if the specified resource exists but does not support the requested operation.
 Otherwise, if a client (4xx) or service (5xx) [status code](#status-codes) is returned, this indicates the service encountered an error and the resource shall not have been modified or created as a result of the operation.

 For details on responses to Action requests, see [Action](#actions-post-).

 ##### Update (PATCH)